h4x3rotab/dstack-teekit/README.md

 ## Limitations

 - For security reasons, we currently require that all WebSocket connections to the HTTP server go through the encrypted channel.
-Mixing and matching unencrypted WebSockets and tee-channels is not supported.
+Mixing and matching unencrypted WebSockets and @teekit/tunnel is not supported.
 - One keypair is generated per server process.
 No key rotation (yet) or support for load balancing across TEEs.
 - HTTP request/response bodies are buffered end-to-end; very large payloads cannot be streamed.
 - HTTP request bodies supported: string, `Uint8Array`, `ArrayBuffer`, and `ReadableStream` (no`FormData`).